Happy-Ferret/cafe/doc/tutorial/intro.md

 λ>
 ```

 You see how that `defn` didn't have a result?
 That's because it isn't evaluated.
-Instead, it is compiled into a function-definition and stored in the _compile cache_.
-The compile cache is the REPL's way of maintaining state across several expressions.
+Instead, it is compiled into a function-definition and stored for later use.

 Now that this function is loaded, let's call it:
 ```clojure